Rajesh Kumar Manjhi

 Rajesh Kumar Manjhi (born 12 April 1968) was a member of the 14th Lok Sabha of India.
-He represented the Gaya constituency of Bihar and is a member of the Rashtriya Janata Dal (RJD) political party. | now they stay separate Rajesh Kumar Manjhi didn't get divorce from her wife Pramila kumari.
-The family court dismissed the case after 7 years.
-Rajesh kumar manjhi now leave with his wife from last 5 year.
+He represented the Gaya constituency of Bihar and is a member of the Rashtriya Janata Dal (RJD) political party.

 Suspension

 Manjhi was suspended from 30 sittings of the Lok Sabha in 2007 for taking a female friend on an official tour and presenting her as his wife.